menu

 Demographics

-The overall education level of Gouldsboro - Winter Harbor is somewhat higher than in the average US city of 21.84%: 26.24% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Gouldsboro - Winter Harbor is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.24% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Gouldsboro - Winter Harbor in 2022 was $36,331, which is middle income relative to Maine and the nation.
 This equates to an annual income of $145,324 for a family of four.
 However, Gouldsboro - Winter Harbor contains both very wealthy and poor people as well.